mcbsd1/mcbsd1.github.io/scrnaseq-course-d4.md

 ---
 ---
-### Trajectory analysis using monocle3
+### Trajectory analysis
 ---
 ---

-- Its an R package primarily used for constructing single-cell trajectories.
+- We will be using Monocle3 R package to perform trajectory analysis.
 - In development, disease, and throughout life, cells transition from one state to another.
 Monocle 3 helps you discover these transitions.
 - For this analysis, we will be using counts data from *C.elegens* species.